 Topographic map of the geographic area in which the CAFO is located, showing the specific location of the production area, land application area, irrigation and domestic wells, and the name(s) and location(s) of nearby surface waters;

-A diagram of the production area(s) demarcating impervious surfaces of the production area draining to waste storage facilities as well as features, including but not limited to; waste storage facilities, raw material storage, animal housing, clean water diversions, subsurface tile drains, and adjacent surface water(s);
+A diagram of the production area(s) demarcating impervious surfaces of the production area draining to waste storage facilities as well as features, including but not limited to; waste storage facilities, raw material storage, animal housing, clean water diversions, subsurface tile drains (i.e. leak detection, groundwater drainage tile), and adjacent surface water(s);

 Specific information about the number and type of animals (beef cattle, broilers, layers, swine weighing 55 pounds or more, swine weighing less than 55 pounds, mature dairy cows, dairy heifers, veal calves, sheep and lambs, horses, ducks, turkeys, other), whether in open confinement or housed under roof;

-Type of containment and storage (anaerobic lagoon, roofed storage shed, storage ponds, underfloor pits, above ground storage tanks, concrete pad, other) and total capacity for manure, silage leachate, digestate, litter, and process wastewater and other import storage (tons/gallons);
+Type of containment and storage (anaerobic lagoon, roofed storage shed, storage ponds, underfloor pits, above ground storage tanks, concrete pad, other) and total capacity for manure, litter, and process wastewater (tons/gallons);

-Total number of acres under control of the applicant available for land application of fertilizer manure, litter, process wastewater, or other applications;
+Total number of acres under control of the applicant available for land application of fertilizer, manure, litter, process wastewater;

-Estimated amounts of manure, silage leachate, litter, production area runoff, and process wastewater generated per year (tons/gallons);
+Estimated amounts of manure, silage leachate, litter, production area runoff, and process wastewater generated per year (tons/gallons) and total collected per year (tons/gallons);

-Estimated amounts of silage leachate and production area runoff collected in waste storage facilities per year (gallons);

 Estimated amounts of manure, litter, and process wastewater imported, exported, or transferred to other persons per year (tons/gallons); and

 A proposed NMP that, at a minimum, satisfies the requirements specified in Part IV. of this permit.